 To get a feel of the core muscles, stand up and place your fingertips a few centimeters in from your hipbones and feign a cough – you should feel the muscles contract involuntarily under your fingertips.
 The easiest way to initiate a contraction in these muscles is to start by pulling up the pelvic floor (as if you were trying to stop yourself from peeing).
 This is because the lower fibers of the deep-set transversus abdominis muscle actually intermingle with the pelvic floor muscles.
 Now imagine you are wearing a corset around your waist, which has a zip in it.
 Continue to pull in and up, using those muscles you located in the cough, imagining you are doing up the zip from your pubic bone to your navel.
 Breathe freely throughout and sustain the contraction for a few seconds, building up the length of the holds as you get more used to it.

-So, there is much to be gained from getting fit!
-Fitness is not all about losing weight, entering competitions or winning times, getting fit now might mean that you will still have the flexibility to brush your hair when you are 60 – how much of an incentive is that!
+Fitness is not all about losing weight, entering competitions or winning times, getting fit now might mean that you have the flexibility to carry out day to day tasks when you are older.